Geraldine, New Zealand: Town Board Office

-The Town Board Office on Cox street, is now part of the Geraldine Historical Museum.
-It was originally built on Talbot Street in 1885 and cost 269 pounds in construction costs.
+The Town Board Office on Cox Street, is now part of the Geraldine Historical Museum.
+It was originally built on Talbot Street in 1885 and cost £269 to build.
 It was designed by the architect D. McKenzie and built by Dierck and White.
 When Geraldine became a borough in 1905, the building was used by the Borough Council.
-It served the town until 1969 and it was then dismantled and re-erected in 1975 on Cox street by the Geraldine Historical Society to be used as part of the museum.
+It served the town until 1969 and in 1975 was dismantled and re-erected on Cox Street by the Geraldine Historical Society, to be used as part of the museum.
 The building is made of bluestone.